An immortalised adult human erythoid line facilitates sustainable and scalable generation of functional red cells

 Lithium ion batteries (LIBs) are heavily used in the portable electronics industry due to their low weight and high energy output.
 Although they are incredibly popular, improvements can be made in terms of capacity and replacing the volatile and flammable organic solvents within the batteries.

-This month’s paper of the month comes from the Warsaw University of Technology.
-They tested and researched different constituents of LIBs to increase conductivity and capacity of the ionic liquid-lithium salt binary system.
-They did so by introducing lithium salt as a Li+ cation glyme solvent.
-By using the LTS120 system with a Raman spectrometer they could study phase transitions and salt dissociation, giving a better understanding of the conducting mechanism.
+Researchers at the Warsaw University of Technology researched the different constituents of Lithium Ion Batteries (LIBs) to increase the conductivity and capacity of the ionic liquid-lithium salt binary system.
+This was done by introducing lithium salt as a Li+ cation glyme solvent.
+By using Linkam’s LTS120 system with a Raman spectrometer they could study phase transitions and salt dissociation, giving a better understanding of the conducting mechanism.

 Due to their great conductivity, Ionic liquids (ILs) could be a potential replacement for the dangerous solvents in LIBs.
 However, there are several issues with their incorporation.
 Firstly, ILs are produced on a small scale so they are very expensive.
 Secondly, their high melting points, poor compatibility with electrodes and other electrochemical properties make them less ideal as lithium conducting electrolytes.